gbh10c/gbh-website/README.md

 This is my first website build from scratch.
-The template and prompt is from The Odin Project.
+The template and prompt are from The Odin Project.